Skip to main content

 Amy Reger joined the CECC staff in July 2012.
 She previously worked as a researcher at the Uyghur Human Rights Project (UHRP).
 Ms. Reger has worked in the human rights and journalism fields, with a focus on China, for more than a decade.
 She is an alumnus of the Hopkins-Nanjing Center for Chinese and American Studies, and traveled extensively throughout China and Asia during studies in Nanjing, Beijing and Taiwan.
 She speaks and reads Mandarin Chinese.

-Anna Scott Bell, Research Associate
+Anna Scott, Research Associate

-Anna Scott Bell joined the CECC in January 2022.
+Anna Scott joined the CECC in January 2022.
 She was previously editor of the Party Watch Initiative and analyst at the Center for Advanced China Research, where she oversaw CACR’s flagship publications.
-Ms. Bell has worked on a range of Asia policy issues, with a particular focus on human rights, religious freedom, and civil society in China and Taiwan, holding past positions at the Global Taiwan Institute and the U.S. Commission on International Religious Freedom.
-Ms. Bell holds an MA in Asian Studies from Georgetown University’s School of Foreign Service and an MA in Theology from Regent College, Canada.
+Ms. Scott has worked on a range of Asia policy issues, with a particular focus on human rights, religious freedom, and civil society in China and Taiwan, holding past positions at the Global Taiwan Institute and the U.S. Commission on International Religious Freedom.
+Ms. Scott holds an MA in Asian Studies from Georgetown University’s School of Foreign Service and an MA in Theology from Regent College, Canada.
 She has lived, worked, and studied in Beijing, China, and is proficient in Mandarin Chinese.

 Deanna Pelsang, Research Associate

 Deanna Pelsang joined the CECC as a professional staff member in April 2023 after having served as a Lui Xiaobo Fellow for the Commission in the Spring of 2021.
 Ms. Pelsang previously taught and studied abroad in Taiwan and China.
 She also served as an analyst for the U.S. Department of State, supporting parents of internationally abducted children and assisting U.S. citizens experiencing consular emergencies in China.
 She also worked for a global security consulting firm.
-Ms. Pelsang holds a B.A. in Chinese studies from Truman State Universtiy and an M.A. in Asian Studies from George Washington University and is proficient in Mandarin Chinese.
+Ms. Pelsang holds a B.A. in Chinese studies from Truman State University and an M.A. in Asian Studies from George Washington University and is proficient in Mandarin Chinese.